-Overall, based on 25 studies, which included a total of 182,972 women, we found no evidence that the risk of ovarian cancer was increased in women treated with fertility drugs, compared with subfertile women untreated with fertility drugs, or women in the general population.
+Overall, based on 37 studies, which included a total of 4,684,724 women, we did not find enough strong evidence suggesting a potentially higher risk of ovarian cancer in women treated with fertility drugs.

-To evaluate the risk of ovarian cancer in women treated with ovulation stimulating drugs for subfertility.
+To evaluate the risk of invasive ovarian cancer and borderline ovarian tumours in women treated with ovarian stimulating drugs for subfertility.

-At least two review authors independently conducted eligibility and 'Risk of bias' assessment, and extracted data.
+At least two review authors independently conducted eligibility and 'Risk of bias' assessments and extracted data.
 We grouped studies based on the fertility drug used for two outcomes: borderline ovarian tumours and invasive ovarian cancer.
-We expressed findings as adjusted odds ratio (OR), risk ratio (RR), hazard ratio (HR) or crude OR if adjusted values were not reported and standardised incidence ratio (SIR) where reported.
 We conducted no meta-analyses due to expected methodological and clinical heterogeneity.

-We included 11 case-control studies and 14 cohort studies, which included a total of 182,972 women.
+We included 13 case-control and 24 cohort studies (an additional nine new cohort and two case-control studies), which included a total of 4,684,724 women.